mmick66/kinieta/README.md

 myView.move(to: ["x": 250, "y": 500], during: 0.5).delay(for: 0.5).easeInOut(.Back)
 ```

-The properties that can be animated are:
+The UIView properties that can be animated, together with their keys are:
-* "x" - the x coordinate as in the `frame.origin.x `
+* "x" - the x coordinate as in the `frame.origin.x`
 * "y" - the y coordinate as in the `frame.origin.y`
+* "w" or "width" - the width as in the `frame.size.width`
+* "h" or "height" - the height as in the `frame.size.height`
+* "r" or "rotation" - the rotation of the view changing the parameters in the transform matrix
+* "a" or "alpha" - the `alpha` property of the view
+* "bg" or "background" - the `backgroundColor` property of the view
+* "brc" or "borderColor" - the borderColor as in the `layer.borderColor`
+* "brw" or "borderWidth" - the borderWidth as in the `layer.borderWidth`
+* "crd" or "cornerRadius" - the cornerRadius as in the `layer.borderWidth`

 ### Easing